 When monitoring in 4K, you can improve system performance by taking some of the workload off your GPU using a RED ROCKET card, Blackmagic Design’s DeckLink 4K Extreme or Matrox’s Mojito 4K.
 It’s important to note that with the developments of REDCINE-X PRO, you can now use GPU rendering instead of needing a Red Rocket card for accelerated transcoding of R3D footage.

-RAM is relatively cheap so don't skimp here.
-Remember, when you're running RAM intensive programs like Adobe’s Photoshop or After Effects concurrently with your editing software, your RAM needs may increase.
+RAM is relatively cheap, so don’t skimp here.
+Remember, when you’re running RAM-intensive programs like Adobe Photoshop or After Effects concurrently with your editing software, your RAM needs may increase.

 Your storage needs depend on how much source footage you expect to be working with.
 Generally, your media storage should be three to four times the size of the source footage of a project.
 For example, if you’re editing offline on a laptop, a 3TB USB 3.0 drive might be sufficient, but if you’re doing an online edit of a four-camera shoot in 4K raw, you might need a 12TB RAID.